rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 lactate.set('max_age', 'two days');
 ```

 Similarly, the `headers` method is for setting custom response headers.

+**Underscores or spaces**

 Use spaces instead of underscores if you prefer:

 ```js
 lactate.disable('max age');